Aberdeen, Washington: Geography

 Aberdeen is at the eastern end of Grays Harbor, near the mouth of the Chehalis River and southwest of the Olympic Mountains.
 Grays Harbor is notable as the northernmost ria on North America's Pacific Coast because it has remained free of glaciers throughout the Quaternary due to unfavorable topography and warm temperatures.
 It is thought that, during glacial periods of the Quaternary, the Chehalis River was a major refugium for aquatic species, as was the west coast from the Olympic Peninsula southward for plants that later formed the northern part of the Pacific temperate rainforest in formerly glaciated areas.

 According to the United States Census Bureau, the city has a total area of 12.58 sqmi, of which 10.87 sqmi is land and 1.70 sqmi is water.

 Climate

 Aberdeen experiences a climate on the boundary between Mediterranean (Köppen Csb) and oceanic (Köppen Cfb).
 Although rainfall is extremely high between October and March, July and August still have a distinct excess of evaporation over rainfall.
-Temperatures are generally very mild due to the proximity of the warm Pacific Ocean and the Kuroshio Current.
+Temperatures are generally very mild due to the proximity of the Pacific Ocean.
 Snow is very common but usually light, with one exception being December 1964 during which 22.3 in fell.
 Occasionally, southeasterly winds can cause very high temperatures.
 For example, in August 1981, the temperature in Aberdeen reached 105 F.

 Demographics

+As of the 2022 American Community Survey, there are 6,441 estimated households in Aberdeen with an average of 2.59 persons per household.
+The city has a median household income of $50,008.
+Approximately 21.0% of the city's population lives at or below the poverty line.
+Aberdeen has an estimated 54.6% employment rate, with 16.6% of the population holding a bachelor's degree or higher and 84.8% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (83.7%), Spanish (14.1%), Other Indo-European (0.5%), Asian and Pacific Islander (0.9%), and Other (0.8%).

+The median age in the city was 37.1 years.

+2020 census

+As of the 2020 census, there were 17,013 people, 6,449 households, and 3,881 families residing in the city.
+The population density was 1564.7 PD/sqmi.
+There were 7,236 housing units at an average density of 665.5 PD/sqmi.
+The racial makeup was 72.19% White, 1.31% African American, 4.01% Native American, 1.85% Asian, 0.21% Pacific Islander, 9.59% from some other races and 10.84% from two or more races.
+Hispanic or Latino people of any race were 18.86% of the population.
+26.1% of residents were under the age of 18, 6.2% were under 5 years of age, and 17.6% were 65 and older.